Dual Credit Options

 |

+Tuition for these classes for the 25-26 school year is approximately $115 per credit.
 The Cooperative Academic Partnership Program (CAPP) is designed to provide students with an opportunity to enroll at the University of Wisconsin-Oshkosh in a high school setting earning dual credit through the University and Kaukauna High School.
-Tuition for these classes is approximately $110 per credit.
 Taking CAPP for high school credit is strongly recommended for the college-bound senior.
 For additional information on CAPP, please visit the UW-Oshkosh CAPP website.
 Seniors need to meet one of the following requirements:

 |